SOUTH CAROLINA CORPORATION DISSOLUTION

 recurring obligations of the South Carolina Secretary of State and the South Carolina Department of Revenue.

-If the South Carolina Corporation does not file reports or pay taxes then that SC Corporation could be responsible for
+If a South Carolina Corporation does not file its required reports or pay its tax obligations, then that SC Corporation could be responsible for

-Unless you Dissolve your South Carolina Corporation with the South Carolina Secretary of State that SC Corporation will be responsible for
+Unless you Dissolve (Legally Close) your South Carolina Corporation with the South Carolina Secretary of State that SC Corporation will be responsible for

-What do I have to do to Dissolve a South Carolina Corporation?
+What do I have to do to Legally Close a Corporation in South Carolina?

 explain